CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 the other hand makes the storage process bit slower.
 The a-commands are a good option for miscellaneous data that is mostly used in the CSC environment.

-In this example, we have the sub directory _genomes/zebrafish_ in the _scratch_ directory of a project in Mahti (/scratch/project_2001659).
+In this example, we have a sub directory _genomes/zebrafish_ in the _scratch_ directory of a project in Mahti (/scratch/project_2001659).
 The zebrafish directory contains eight files listed below:

 <pre><b>ls genomes/zebrafish</b>